-Mount Holyoke College welcomes Microgrant applications for the current academic year to support small projects that engage the intersection of art and technology.
-We want to inspire students whether learning in the classroom, assisting faculty and staff on major projects, or pursuing their own ideas.
-Independent student work is a cornerstone of our program, and microgrants are one way to support student experimentation.
+Students are invited to apply for microgrants of up to $500 during the academic year through April 1 to support small projects that engage the intersection of the arts and technology.
+The goal of these funds is to inspire students, whether learning in the classroom, assisting faculty and staff on major projects, or pursuing their own ideas.
+Independent student work is a cornerstone of the Arts and Technology Initiative and microgrants are a significant way to support student experimentation.

-MEDIAL microgrants are open to all Mount Holyoke College students.
-Applications may be submitted by individuals, as well as by groups that include students and faculty with the understanding that students are the project coordinators, responsible for managing the funds, and providing the required report at the conclusion of their project.
+Microgrants are open to all Mount Holyoke College students.
+Applications may be submitted individually or by groups.
+Groups of students that include faculty may also submit applications, with the understanding that students are the project coordinators who are responsible for managing the funds and providing the required report at the conclusion of the project.
 Group applicants should note that the funding will not change with the number of people involved in the project.

-- Applications, submitted through an online form, will be accepted on a rolling basis between November 1 and April 1 during each academic year.
+- Applications, submitted through an online form, will be accepted on a rolling basis between November 1 and April 1.

-- The first round of applications is due November 1 at 5:00 pm.
-Subsequent applications will be due on the 1st of each month at 5:00 pm.
+- The first round of applications is due November 1 at 5 p.m.
+Subsequent applications will be due on the first of each month at 5 p.m.

-- Applicants will be notified within 5 days of submitting a proposal.
+- Applicants will be notified within five days of submitting a proposal.

 - Final reports are due within 30 days after completing the project.